lablup/beps/drafts/BEP-1012-RBAC/BEP-1012-RBAC-feature-spec.md

 **Force Delete Option**:

 For administrative convenience and bulk operations, the system provides a force delete option:

-- **Soft-delete with force**: When enabled, automatically soft-deletes all dependent entities
-  - Automatically soft-deletes all Roles bound to the scope
-  - All Role Assignments for those Roles are also soft-deleted
-  - Maintains referential integrity - everything can be restored together
-  - All soft-deleted entities retain their relationships

 - **Hard-delete with force**: When enabled, automatically hard-deletes all dependent entities
   - Automatically hard-deletes all Roles bound to the scope
   - All Role Assignments for those Roles are also hard-deleted
-  - Database audit records may be retained
   - Irreversible - use with caution

 **System Role Protection**: